lwmqn/shepherd/README.md

 ## 5. APIs and Events

 This moudle provides you with **MqttShepherd** and **MqttNode** classes.
-* **MqttShepherd** class brings you a LWMQN server with network managing facilities, i.e., start/stop the server, permit device joining, find a joined node.
+* **MqttShepherd** class brings you a LWMQN Server with network managing facilities, i.e., start/stop the server, permit device joining, find a joined node.
 This document uses `qserver` to denote the instance of this class.
-* **MqttNode** is the class for creating a software endpoint at server-side to represent the remote Client Device.
+* **MqttNode** is the class for creating a software endpoint(proxy) at server-side to represent the remote Client Device.
 This document uses `qnode` to denote the instance of this class.
 You can invoke methods on a `qnode` to operate the remote Client.
 * Each asynchronous API supports both callback style and promise backed by [q](https://github.com/kriskowal/q) 1.4.x.

 * **MqttShepherd APIs**